recalbox/recalbox-manager/README.rst

 Development notes
 *****************

 #.
+You can install the project on common Linux system for development but you will need to reproduce the Recalbox file structure for Roms, Bios, Configuration file, log file, etc..

+#.
 CSS are compiled from Compass sources, you will need to install the right Compass (use the shipped ``Gemfile`` file) and Foundation 5 (use the dedicated Makefile action) versions;